 Like most hunting, I learned there were many variables that would either trigger a charge or send them running for the hills.
 Some of these variables were weather, number of bucks vs does, hunting pressure, terrain, timing of the year, and of course the type of decoy being used.

-Having put hundreds if not thousands of stocks on turkeys behind a decoy we felt confident in our ability and knowledge to sneak with the decoy, and use the terrain in our benefit to get within that perfect distance before showing our selves.
+Having put hundreds if not thousands of stalks on turkeys behind a decoy.
+We felt confident in our ability and knowledge to sneak with the decoy, and use the terrain in our benefit to get within that perfect distance before showing our selves.
 The only variable we felt we could not control was the time of year.
 Antelope like other game animals just aren’t going to respond how you want if its not that magic time of year “The Rut”.

 All of our research told us for the area we were heading to that a few days either way of September 15th would be that magic time.
 Unfortunately for us our schedules didn’t allow that perfect timing.
 In fact we would be there almost 2 weeks early.
 So we crossed our fingers and hoped for the best.